Using Mg II Doublet to Predict the Lyman Continuum Escape Fraction from 14 HETDEX Galaxies: Abstract

 \section{Abstract}

-Indirect diagnostics of ionizing photons (Lyman continuum, LyC) escape are needed to constrain which sources reionized the universe.
-We used \mgii\ to predict the LyC escape fraction (\fesc) in 14 galaxies selected from the Hobby-Eberly Telescope Dark Energy Experiment (HETDEX) solely based upon their \mgii\ properties.
-Using the Low Resolution Spectrograph (LRS2) on HET, we characterized the \mgii\ emission lines and identified possible LyC leakers using two distinct methods.
-We found 7 and 5 candidate LyC leakers depending on the method, with \fesc\ ranging from 3 to 80$\%$.
+Indirect diagnostics of Lyman continuum (LyC) escape are needed to constrain which sources reionized the universe.
+We used \mgii\ to predict the LyC escape fraction (\fesc) in 14 galaxies selected from the Hobby-Eberly Telescope Dark Energy Experiment solely based upon their \mgii\ properties.
+Using the Low Resolution Spectrograph on HET, we identified 7 and 5 possible LyC leakers depending on the method, with \fesc\ ranging from 3 to 80$\%$.
 Interestingly, our targets display diverse \oiii/\oii\ ratios (O32), with strong inferred LyC candidates showing lower O32 values than previous confirmed LyC leaker samples.
 Additionally, a correlation between dust and \fesc\ was identified.
-Upcoming HST/COS LyC observations of our sample will confirm \mgii\ and dust as predictors of \fesc, providing insights for future JWST studies of high-redshift galaxies.
+Upcoming Hubble Space Telescope/Cosmic Origins Spectrograph LyC observations of our sample will test if \mgii\ and dust are predictors of \fesc, providing insights for future JWST studies of high-redshift galaxies.